Templates · Budgeting

 3. 3

-Divide your discretionary budget by the number of weeks in the semester for a weekly spending limit.
+Divide that number by the weeks in your semester.
+That is your weekly spending limit.

 4. 4